OfficeDev/Office-Add-in-Design-Patterns/README.md

+>[!NOTE]
+> This repository is no longer being supported.
+Please reference [Office add-ins design documentaiton](https://docs.microsoft.com/en-us/office/dev/add-ins/design/ux-design-pattern-templates) for the latest UX patterns and best practices.
+Thank you.

 # Office Add-in UX Design Patterns

 This repository is a library of common UX design patterns for Office Add-ins.
 It represents a set of best practices for add-in interfaces.
 The patterns are built using Office UI Fabric components and styling.
 They complement Office experiences and follow add-in UX design principles.
 As you design your own Office Add-in, refer to the design patterns list below.